 The chart below is another attempt to evaluate the historical context for this index as a coincident indicator of the economy.
 Toward this end we have highlighted recessions and included GDP.
 The regression through the index data shows the long-term trend and highlights the extreme volatility of this indicator.
 Statisticians may assign little significance to a regression through this sort of data.
 But the slope resembles the regression trend for real GDP shown below, and it is a more revealing gauge of relative confidence than the 1985 level of 100 that the Conference Board cites as a point of reference.

-On a percentile basis, the latest reading is at the 57% level of all the monthly data points since June 1977.
-That's an increase from 45% previous month.
+On a percentile basis, the latest reading is at the 55 percentile of all the monthly data points since June 1977, unchanged from the previous month.

 For an additional perspective on consumer attitudes, see the most recent Reuters/University of Michigan Consumer Sentiment Index.
 Here is the chart from that post.